oleeskild/digitalgardendocs/src/site/notes/Digital Garden Overview.md

 # Obsidian Digital Garden

-The  [Obsidian Digital Garden Plugin](https://github.com/oleeskild/obsidian-digital-garden) is a free and open source publish alternative for [Obsidian](https://obsidian.md).
+The  [Obsidian Digital Garden Plugin](https://github.com/oleeskild/obsidian-digital-garden) is a free and open source publishing tool for [Obsidian](https://obsidian.md).

 Publish your notes directly from [Obsidian](https://obsidian.md/) to the internet.